 The Chicago Metropolitan Agency for Planning identifies the trail as a regionally-significant facility in its Northeastern Illinois Regional Greenways and Trails Plan because of its recreational value and the connections it provides between communities, parks, open spaces and other natural areas.
 This project is funded by Invest in Cook.

 A consultant team has been hired and convened the working group.

-Public meetings are planned for summer/fall 2019.
+Public meetings are planned for winter 2020.
 Active Transportation Alliance initiated a study and developed a plan for this corridor: